rahul6118/Battle-of-neighbourhood/README.md

-# notebooks
-The Battle of Neighbourhoods
+# The Battle of Neighbourhoods

 Introduction
 New Delhi is the capital city of India.
 It is a part of the city of Delhi’s 11 districts.
 The city itself has a population of 257,803.
 However, the much larger metro area has a population that exceeds 26 million.